Andreas-Svensson/statistics/project/report.md

 ### 1. Petal Hypothesis

-There is a significant relationship between petal length and width
+There is a significant correlation between petal length and width

 $H_0: \rho = 0$
 $H_A: \rho \neq 0$